Requirements

 • k8s integrations (CSI driver and caching node services)

-The management plane is the first component to be deployed.
-Storage clusters require a running management plane to connect to.
-A single management plane can serve multiple storage clusters and can be deployed within a different availability zone or site.
+The control plane is the first component to be deployed.
+Storage clusters require a running control plane to connect to.
+A single control plane can serve multiple storage clusters and can be deployed within a availability zone or site different from those clusters.

-The management plane is implemented as a stack of containers running on single or multiple management nodes (by default 3 nodes for HA and scalability) as a set of replicated, stateful services.
-The management plane internally uses a key-value store (foundation-db), which by itself is replicated across all management nodes.
+The control plane is implemented as a stack of containers running on single or multiple management nodes (by default 3 nodes for HA and scalability) as a set of replicated, stateful services.
+The control plane internally uses a key-value store (foundation db), which by itself is replicated across all management nodes and works in cluster mode.

 A single node is sufficient for testing and staging environments, but for production use, a three-node load-balanced HA cluster is recommended.
-A load balancer is auto-deployed when using the simplyblock auto-deployer on AWS.
-Outside of AWS it has to be deployed separately (not in scope of simplyblock deployment).
-Management nodes currently run on either Rocky 9 or RHEL 9.
-This restriction will be lifted in the near future.
+A load balancer is auto-deployed when using the simplyblock auto-deployer on a public cloud (aws, gcp).
+Outside of a public cloud it has to be deployed separately (not in scope of simplyblock deployment).

-The management plane hosts the API (http/s, TLS-secured) and CLI.
-API and CLI are on feature parity.
-The CLI is equally available on all management nodes.
-API and CLI provide services for:
+The control plane hosts the api (http/s, TLS-secured) and cli with identical features.
+The cli is equally available on all management nodes. a;i and cli provide services for:

 • lifecycle management of a cluster: deploy storage clusters, manages nodes and devices, resize and re-configure clusters